russmckendrick/records/content/albums/self-preserved-while-the-bodies-float-up-2436574/index.md

 styles: ["Alternative Rock", "Prog Rock"]
 ---

 Self Preserved While the Bodies Float Up is the fourth and final full-length studio album by the progressive/alternative rock band Oceansize.
-It was released in September 2010 on Superball Music.
+It was released in Germany, Austria, Switzerland on 3 September 2010, in the rest of Europe on 6 September 2010, and in North America on 14 September 2010 on Superball Music.
 It has received near unanimous acclaim from critics.